niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 2. Move derailer side to side, to the nearest and furthest extent, making sure sensor is clear of moving parts
 3. Ensure sensor will be clear of wheels
 4. Grind paint off of mating face of sensor bracket before welding
+5. Mount sensor to bracket with provided screws
-5. Weld sensor to derail
+6. Weld sensor and bracket assembly to derail

 ### For Swing-Style Derail